 - digital TVs

 - wearables such as smart watches

-- devices in car dashboards and airplace seatbacks
+- devices in car dashboards and airplane seatbacks

 - small screen sizes

-- different input modalities, including voice and 3D touch enabled by pressure sensors
+- different input modalities, including speech and 3D touch enabled by pressure sensors

-- device use in a different settings, such as bright sunlight
+- device use in different settings, such as bright sunlight

 - and more